What Is Schwarzbier?

 Photography courtesy of The Electric Brewery

-As we mentioned, schwarzbier literally translates to black beer.
+As we mentioned, schwarzbier translates to black beer.

 It’s the roasted malts that create that dark color in a schwarzbier.

-Lukey points out that the majority of the base grains are Pilsner and Munich malt.
+Lukey points out that most of the base grains are Pilsner and Munich malt.

-In Eventide’s schwarzbier called Midnight Hour, Lukey uses dark Munich malt, roasted black barley, and a touch of chocolate wheat, which “gives the beer a softer and slightly sweet taste on the palette,” says Lukey.
+In Eventide’s schwarzbier, Midnight Hour, Lukey uses dark Munich malt, roasted black barley, and a touch of chocolate wheat, which “gives the beer a softer and slightly sweet taste on the palate,” says Lukey.

-Likewise, Hughes uses a blend of malts in Necromancer’s schwarzbier called Night Light, including Pils, Munich, and black malt.
-But what’s most important to her is that the malts all come directly from Germany.
-Hughes uses Weyermann malts because they’re a great malster with the highest quality product.
+Likewise, when Hughes used to brew Night Light, she included a blend of malts—Pils, Munich, and black malt.
+But what’s most important to her is that the malts come directly from Germany.
+Hughes used Weyermann malts because they’re a great maltster with the highest-quality product.

 Another trick with the malt in a schwarzbier?
 “You don’t want to extract bitterness,” says Lukey.
 “You want that roastiness balanced with the maltiness of the beer.”
 For that reason, Lukey says many brewers use dehusked or debittered roasted malts to reduce the amount of bitterness.

 Of course they do!
-Just not a starring role.
-The hops are more of a Chewbacca as opposed to a Luke Skywalker, if you get our drift.
+It’s just not a starring role.
+The hops are more of a Chewbacca than a Luke Skywalker, if you get our drift.
 They’re there as a supporting character.

-But the type of hops are important.
-“With schwarzbiers you want to use traditional noble hops,” says Lukey, who deploys German Tettnang in Midnight Hour.
+But the type of hops is important.
+“With schwarzbiers, you want to use traditional noble hops,” says Lukey, who deploys German Tettnang in Midnight Hour.
 But any German noble hop variety will do here.
 For example, Tettnang, Hallertau Mittelfrüh, or Saaz all work well in schwarzbiers.

 “The big thing is the aroma and the taste,” says Lukey.
 “Instead of American hops, where you’re talking about huge tropical, stone fruit notes, these are very earthy, woody, herbal, slightly spice hops.”